A voice for

 Rosehip syrup

-Rosehip syrup is a super popular recipe among herbalists and foragers.
+Rosehip syrup is a popular recipe among herbalists and foragers.
 It is sweet, zingy, incredibly healthy and easy to make.
 This recipe uses honey instead of refined sugar.
 However, sugar can be used instead.
 To make a syrup using fruiting plant medicines, one must first make a decoction or infusion.
 Follow the steps below.

 • Place your processed rosehips in a sieve and give them a rinse after removing the seeds, this will help wash away any tiny hairs that are stuck to the fruit.